edwinalban/e-Commerce-Backend/README.md

 ## Description

 I built this project in order to practice using MySQL databases and queries, as well as javascript models and express routes to view, add, edit, and delete information.
 It solves the problem of having to remember specific information for inventory, as all of the categories, products, and tags can be viewed by querying the database.
-I learned about building the back end structure for an app, using routes and models, and building relationships between tables via thorugh models.
+I learned about building the back end structure for an app, using routes and models, and building relationships between tables via through models.

 ## Table of Contents